ariannasang/ASA_Datafest_2019/README.md

 ### Videos of Game Performance:
 In order to give the coach a snapshot view of a player’s performance during the game, we created a minimalist video graphic of their movement throughout.
 The coach can use this to gain a birds-eye understanding of a player’s match.
 Created with the gganimate package, the animation displays a player (represented by a point) moving around in space.
 Speed is indicated by color.

-### Training Before Tournament:
-This chart gives a snapshot view of a player’s training regimen leading up to a tournament.
-It also specifies which workouts cause the player to be most fatigued.
-Fatigue is indicated by color.

 ### Mental and Physical Readiness:
 We created two plots, Mental and Physical Status respectively, which measure a player’s perceived preparedness before a game.
 Using principal components analysis, the Mental Status visualizes the player's mood and confidence during their training sessions leading up to a tournament, and the Physical Status visualizes the player's recovery and wellness.
 * Physical status